kyameinsahilwho/Main-Character-Quest/docs/SUPABASE_SETUP.md

 1. Go to https://app.supabase.com
 2. Click "New Project"
 3. Fill in your project details:
-   - Name: "main-character-quest" (or your preferred name)
+   - Name: "pollytasks" (or your preferred name)
    - Database Password: Create a strong password
    - Region: Choose closest to your users
 4. Wait for the project to be created (takes ~2 minutes)